 On a post-referendum quest to discover more of Europe, I decided to take a five-hundred mile walk across Spain.
 In the summer of 2017, I finished my contract as a Content Editor and set out to walk the Camino de Santiago.
 I expected sore feet, time to think and intimate talks with strangers (mainly about blisters).
 I didn’t expect my epilepsy to be such a focus of conversation and source of admiration.
 Speaking about epilepsy with people from around the world, most of whom knew little about the condition, I saw that lack of awareness is a universal problem.

 When I returned to the UK, I found myself contacted by people with epilepsy who had taken on similar challenges, and those who had never considered that adventure could be possible for them.
 I was surprised that nobody else was telling these epilepsy adventure stories.
 So I decided to.

 A conqueror of the Camino de Santiago, Fran’s love for hiking can be traced back to family holidays in wet Wales.
 Running and climbing are new additions to her lifestyle.
-Founder & Editor of Seize Your Adventure, Fran’s indoor alter-ego is a writer who works in the local library.
+Produce and Host of Seize Your Adventure, Fran’s indoor alter-ego is a writer who works in the local library.

 Last seizure: April 2015 (tonic-clonic)

 Hiking hobbyist Joe is a member of Manchester and District Walkers (MAD Walkers).
 He trekked Ben Nevis for charity and has hopes for bigger mountains in the future.
 He runs a blog (epilepticman.com) and wants to help end discrimination against all invisible disabilities.

 (Ketogenic Epilepsy Warrior)